aweis89/ai-terminals.nvim/README.md

   },
-  -- Set the default window position if none is specified (default: "float") default_position = "bottom", -- Example: Make terminals open at the bottom -- Prefix for all terminal commands (e.g., to use a specific shell) cmd_prefix = vim.o.shell .. " -c", -- Example: Uses Neovim's shell setting -- Environment variables to set for terminal commands env = {
+  -- Set the default window position if none is specified (default: "float") default_position = "bottom", -- Example: Make terminals open at the bottom -- Environment variables to set for terminal commands env = {
     PAGER = "cat", -- Example: Set PAGER to cat